Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

-There were several thousand airlines in the world in 2019, most of them very small.
-Only about 1,400 were members of the International Air Transport Association (IATA), and even among IATA members, a relative handful of airlines account for most of the traffic.
+There are several thousand airlines in the world, most of them very small.
+Only about 1,400 are members of the International Air Transport Association (IATA), and even among IATA members, a relative handful of airlines account for most of the traffic.
 In 2018, the top 25 airlines accounted for just over 50 percent of available seat-kilometers (ASKs), a measure of capacity.

 The traffic feed through hubs like Dubai enables the hubbing carrier (Emirates in this instance) to offer higher frequency service with larger aircraft at higher load factors, which in turn lowers the per passenger-kilometer cost.
 Traffic feed further permits a carrier to add services to more thinly traveled markets (e.g., in 2019, Emirates extended new nonstop services between Dubai and Porto, Portugal’s second-largest city).

-Most large airlines belong to an alliance, testament to the significant advantages of membership:
+Most large airlines belong to an alliance, a testament to the significant advantages of membership:

 - Optimization of connections.
-Alliance members coordinate on schedule coordination at key hubs (e.g., Frankfurt for the Star Alliance) to facilitate connections from one member’s network to another.
-Adjacent gates in shared terminals accelerate connections, for example in Beijing Capital International Airport’s Terminal 3, where all the Star Alliance airlines serving the city are co-located.
+Alliance members coordinate schedules at key hubs (e.g., Frankfurt for the Star Alliance) to facilitate connections from one member’s network to another.
+Adjacent gates in shared terminals accelerate connections.
+For example, all the Star Alliance airlines serving the Beijing are co-located in Beijing Capital International Airport’s Terminal 3.

 - Geographical specialization.
 An airline in an alliance can tap global markets while specializing in its home market.
 Before the COVID-19 pandemic, for instance, Star Alliance member Air Canada served only seven hubs in East and Southeast Asia.
 Still, via its alliance partners, it gained access to dozens of other cities in the region.
-In turn, Asian members of the Star Alliance, such as Singapore Airlines (SIA), accessed Air Canada’s vast network in its home country without having any flights of their own to Canada.
+In turn, Asian members of the Star Alliance, such as Singapore Airlines (SIA), accessed Air Canada’s vast network in its home country.

 - Joint marketing.
 Alliance members reciprocate in frequent flyer programs and other marketing efforts.
 Travelers can earn and redeem miles across the members of an alliance.